laurimaila/muistio/README.md

 # Muistio
+Assignment for course DTEK2040,

-Simple React Native notes app created with Expo.
+a simple React Native notes app created with Expo